Klodian Duro: International career

 During the UEFA Euro 2012 qualifying campaign, Duro remained an almost ever-present figure in Albania’s midfield, continuing his long-standing role as a regular starter.
-He opened the campaign in September 2010 by starting both of Albania’s first two matches, contributing significantly to a solid beginning: a 1–1 draw against Romania and a 1–0 home victory over Luxembourg.
-In the following match, on 8 October 2010, he scored the equaliser in a 1–1 home draw against Bosnia–Herzegovina with a free-kick in first-half added time, a result that extended Albania’s unbeaten run to eight matches – setting a new national record – and briefly lifted the team to the top of Group D. The unbeaten run ended with a 2–0 away loss to Belarus, after which head coach Kuže introduced a tactical switch to a 4–4–2 system, leading to Duro’s move to the bench.
+He opened the campaign in September 2010 by starting both of Albania’s first two matches, contributing to a solid beginning: a 1–1 draw against Romania and a 1–0 home victory over Luxembourg.
+In the following match, on 8 October 2010, he scored the equaliser in a 1–1 home draw against Bosnia–Herzegovina with a free-kick in first-half added time, a result that extended Albania’s unbeaten run to eight matches — setting a new national record — and briefly lifted the team to the top of Group D. The unbeaten run ended with a 2–0 away loss to Belarus, after which head coach Kuže introduced a tactical switch to a 4–4–2 system, leading to Duro’s move to the bench.
 Albania responded in the return fixture with a 1–0 home victory.
 Duro went on to make his final international appearance on 7 October 2011, playing the full 90 minutes in a 3–0 defeat against France.

 Managerial career

 Kukësi

-On 24 November 2015, Duro was appointment the new coach of Albanian Superliga side FK Kukësi, replacing Marcello Troisi who was sacked by the club directors due to lack of results.
-During his presentation, Duro said that the main goal of Kukësi is to qualify in European competitions for the next season.
+On 24 November 2015, Duro was appointed as the new coach of Albanian Superliga side FK Kukësi, replacing Marcello Troisi, who was dismissed by the club directors due to lack of results.
+During his presentation, Duro stated that the club's main objective was to qualify for European competitions in the following season.

-In his first match in charge, Kukësi fall at Zeqir Ymeri Stadium to Partizani Tirana by losing 0–1.
-Duro won his match as a coach four days later, however, leading Kukësi into a 1–0 away win against Flamurtari Vlorë.
-He won the Albanian Cup in his first season in charge, after defeating Laçi on penalties on 22 May 2016.
-Despite club president Safet Gjici stating that Duro was confirmed for the next season after winning the trophy, the manager left the club on 6 June and was replaced by Hasan Lika.
+In his first match in charge, Kukësi fell 0–1 at the Zeqir Ymeri Stadium against Partizani Tirana.
+He earned his first win four days later, leading Kukësi to a 1–0 away victory over Flamurtari Vlorë.
+Duro won the Albanian Cup in his first season, after defeating Laçi on penalties on 22 May 2016.
+Despite club president Safet Gjici stating that Duro would remain for the following season, he left the club on 6 June and was replaced by Hasan Lika.

 Kamza

-On 4 September 2018, Kamza announced to have appointed Duro as the new team manager.
-His debut as Kamza manager came on 12 September in the 2–0 win at Besa Kavajë in Albanian Cup first round.
-His first league match in charge was the 2–0 home win versus newly promoted team Kastrioti Krujë.
+On 4 September 2018, Kamza announced that they had appointed Duro as the new team manager.
+His debut came on 12 September, in a 2–0 away win against Besa Kavajë in the first round of the Albanian Cup.
+He recorded his first league win with Kamza in a 2–0 home victory over newly promoted Kastrioti Krujë.

+Luftëtari Gjirokastër

+On 19 August 2019, Duro was appointed manager of Luftëtari Gjirokastër.
+His tenure was brief, concluding in September 2019.

+Feronikeli

+In October 2020, Duro took charge of KF Feronikeli in the Kosovo Superleague, managing the club until May 2021.

+Lushnja

+In July 2022, he was appointed manager of KF Lushnja, a role he held until October 2022.

+Gjilani

+In July 2023, Duro became manager of KF Gjilani, serving in the position until August 2023.

 Personal life

-According to several sources, Duro has referred to Albert Duro as his brother.
+According to multiple sources, Duro has referred to former Albanian international Albert Duro as his brother.

 In October 2021, Duro publicly expressed grief over the death of his father, Ilmi Duro.